 Nance Larsen, 2009—A past chapter president, Nance received the Communicator of the Year and Bruce Pozzi Chapter Service awards.
 Nationally, she served as chair of the Board of Ethics and Professional Standards and the Advocacy Committee.
 She received the 2018 PRSA Distinguished Service Award.
 She co-chairs Voices4Everyone, which supports a national conversation building mutual understanding, trust, and civic engagement through more inclusive civil discourse.
 Nance received the President’s Volunteer Service Award, presented by former President George W. Bush, for her global work with Special Olympics.

 Michelle Egan, 2016—Michelle is a past chapter president and recipient of the Communicator of the Year.
 She has served on the PRSA Board of Directors, including two terms as Treasurer and as chair elect.
-She will be the first Alaskan to serve as chair of PRSA when she steps into that role in 2023.
+In 2023, she became the first Alaskan to serve as chair of the national PRSA board of directors.